22 of the Toughest Interview Questions and Answers

 Ensure you focus on the positive while answering this question to not sound too complaining.
 Employers seek to find out if you tend to dwell in the negativity of a situation or move on to the positive aspects of a job.

-Example - “I have thoroughly enjoyed my last job where I got to learn a lot.
-The most rewarding was an opportunity to work with new technology and experiment with the product.
+Example - “I have thoroughly enjoyed my last job, where I got to learn a lot.
+The most rewarding was the opportunity to work with new technology and experiment with the product.
 The only small downside could be the long working hours which were a result of bad time management.”

 Other Common Difficult Questions

 1) Tell me about a time you overcame an obstacle

 Through this question, employers try to understand how you deal with challenges and find hacks to overcome them.
 Assert that you maintain a learning attitude in your stance.